13 Solitaire Strategies to Win the Game

 Having this additional card at your disposal means you can better survey the tableau and see how the waste pile card might impact your movements.
 Turning over the card doesn’t mean you should play it right away.
 It just reveals more facedown cards so you can plan moves that may create a cascade of plays.

 You can even cycle through the entire stockpile first to see all the cards in the stockpile.
 Just remember that in online Solitaire you receive a total score calculated by the number of moves and time to complete the game.
-If you’re trying to beat your high score and make it on the leaderboard, you want to be mindful of how much you use the stockpile because every card you turn over from the stockpile counts as a move.
+If you’re trying to beat your best Solitaire score and make it on the leaderboard, you want to be mindful of how much you use the stockpile because every card you turn over from the stockpile counts as a move.

 2. Survey the Tableau Before You Move Cards